joship89/30-days-of-code-challenges/currency exchange rate tracker/README.md

 ## Notes

-The app will be extended in the future to include conversion rates for other currencies
+- The app will be extended in the future to include conversion rates for other currencies.
+- Email notifications upon convergence and divergence of moving averages will be tested.